awsdocs/aws-elastic-beanstalk-developer-guide/doc_source/environments-cfg-alb.md

 1. In the **Application Load Balancer listener** dialog box, configure settings you want, and then choose **Add**\.

-Use the **Application Load Balancer listener** dialog box settings to choose the port and protocol on which the listener listens to traffic\.
+Use the **Application Load Balancer listener** dialog box settings to choose the port and protocol on which the listener listens to traffic, and the process to route the traffic to\.
 If you choose the HTTPS protocol, configure SSL settings\.

 ![\[Application Load Balancer listener dialog box\]](http://docs.aws.amazon.com/elasticbeanstalk/latest/dg/images/aeb-config-alb-listener-dialog.png)